 Slideshow image

-As we explore what it means to live God's ‘Story’, I begin by proposing two problems and a solution.
+As we explore what it means to live God’s ‘story,’ I propose two problems and a solution.

 Problem #1

 We don’t know God’s ‘story’.
-Perhaps it would be more accurate to say most of us don’t know much about God’s ‘story’.
+Perhaps it would be more accurate to say most of us know little about God’s ‘story.’
 By comparison, we do know a lot about other stories.

-The Lord of the Rings is one of the best-selling novels ever written with over 150 million copies sold.[1]
-Actually it’s a series of three novels: The Fellowship of the Ring followed by The Two Towers, reaching the climax and resolution in The Return of the King.
+The Lord of the Rings is one of the best-selling novels ever written, with over 150 million copies sold.[1]
+Actually, it’s a series of three novels: The Fellowship of the Ring, followed by The Two Towers, and reaching the climax and resolution in The Return of the King.

-Having read the series and watched the movies, I can’t imagine just reading the last thirdThe Return of the King.
+Having read the series and watched the movies, I cannot imagine only reading the last thirdThe Return of the King.
 Even though it may be the most satisfying, how can we understand it without the first two-thirds?
-The audience would be plagued with questions: Who is the king, where did he come from, and why is he important?
+The audience would be plagued with questions: Who is the king?
+Where did he come from?
+And why is he important?
 What are the rings?
 Who is Sauron, or Gandalf, or Gollom?
 What is a Hobbit, an Orc, or a Nazgul?

 This is not unlike the Bible.
-Of course, I’m not making a comparison between the content of Holy Scriptures and a work of fantasy fiction.
+Of course, I am not comparing the content of the Holy Scriptures to a work of fantasy fiction.
 However, how many of us only read the New Testament (NT)?

 The NT is the last third of the Bible.
-Although it is the climax and resolution of the whole ‘story’, what about the first two-thirds?
+Although it is the climax and resolution of the ‘story,’ what about the first two-thirds?

-By ‘story’ I don’t mean fiction.
-For example, if I asked you “What's your ‘story’?” you would select and arrange various events and experiences from your life and tell me something about your personal history.
-I use ‘story’ in this sense – select events, characters, places and experiences are woven together to tell us something of God’s salvation history with humanity.
+By ‘story,’ I do not mean fiction.
+For example, if I asked you, “What’s your ‘story’?” you would select and arrange various people, places, and experiences from your life and tell me who you are.
+I use ‘story’ in this sense— selected events, characters, locations, and experiences woven together to tell us something about God’s salvation history with humanity.

 Reading the NT is similar to only reading The Return of the King.
-You miss the first 70% of the ‘story’.
-The result is you will be plagued with lots of questions: Who is the King, where did he come from, and why is he important?
-What are sacrifices and why are they important?
-Who are the Samaritans and why are they disdained?
-Who were Abraham, Moses, David, Daniel and a host of other important historical figures?
+You miss the first 70% of the ‘story.’
+As a result, many unanswered questions limit your understanding: Who is the King?
+Where did he come from?
+And why is he important?
+What are sacrifices, and why are they important?
+Who are the Samaritans, and why are they disdained?
+Who were Abraham, Moses, David, Daniel, and other important historical figures?
 And so it goes.

-Not only do many ignore the first 2/3rds of the Bible, but they also don’t read any of the Bible very much at all.
+Not only do many ignore the first two-thirds of the Bible, but they also do not read much of it at all.

 Similar statistics prevail in the United States, Australia-New Zealand, and Europe.